 Remember though, not all fats are created equal.
 Many of today’s trendy, high-fat, low-carb diets fail to differentiate between good and bad fats, and their emphasis on large quantities of dairy and flesh foods could cause people to overdose on unhealthy saturated fats while still leaving them deficient in EFAs.

-Listen up.
 The E in EFA is there for a reason.
 It stands for “essential,” and that means that your body cannot function without it.
 Go without adequate EFAs for a while, and your health, energy and appearance will suffer.
 Go without them for long enough, and your organ and immune function will shut down.
 And then, in short order, you will die.

 The fact is, your body cannot produce EFAs on its own.
 And because EFAs are necessary for triggering some very vital biochemical reactions, you must ingest the right amount and right ratios of these good fats in order for those reactions to occur and for your good health to continue.